blaisejarrett/Honda-Gen-ESPHome/README.md

 * Temperatures

 To use this you must provide a UART interface.
 There are some hardware considerations.
-I recommend you checkout this PCB project and schematic (TODO: Insert LINK) here.
+I recommend you check out the hardware portion of this project [here](hardware/README.md) for reference.

 **Implement a UART interface:**
 ```yaml